meain/blog/_posts/2019-02-17-understanding-rust-macros.md

 stop there.
 Let us look into what it is.

+> **The code for the example here is available at [meain/rust-macros-example](https://github.com/meain/rust-macros-example)**

 Procedural macros take some Rust code as input and changes it to some other Rust code.
 You can more or less think of it as receiving the AST and modifying it to a different one, kinda like what `babel` does in the Javascript world but this is not to make it compatible with an older version or something.

-> One small but important thing about proc macros is that they have to reside in their own crate with a specific crate
+> One small but important thing about proc macros is that they have to reside in their own crate with a specific crate type
-> type

 So, a simple macro would have a folder structure something like